Parallel-in-Time/pySDC/README.md

 The pySDC project is a Python implementation of the spectral deferred correction (SDC) approach and its flavors, esp. the multilevel extension MLSDC.
 It is intended for rapid prototyping and educational purposes.
 New ideas like e.g sweepers or predictors can be tested and first toy problems can be easily implemented.
-A virtually parallel PFASST iterator is implemented as well, giving full access to all values at any time (real parallelism is on the todo list).
+Two virtually parallel PFASST iterators are implemented as well, giving full access to all values at any time .

 News
 ----

+* April 16, 2015: new PFASST iterator (loop-based) implemented, new examples added
 * March 19, 2015: code now also runs with Python 2.7, development of SharpClaw example started
 * January 7, 2015: revised the examples to work with the new driver in Methods.py, new statistics framework
 * December 29, 2014: virtual PFASST implemented using stages, see [flowchart](flowchart.png) for implementation details